top of page

 The location of your celebration is more significant than you might realise.

-An outdoor wedding—especially on grass, sand, or gravel—makes your train more susceptible to dirt, stains, and snags.
 In such cases, consider a bustle that lifts your dress higher and keeps it completely off the ground.
 If your reception is indoors, like in a ballroom or banquet hall, you have more flexibility to select a subtler bustle that merely shortens the train without drastically altering the look.

 3. Comfort and Movement